Appearance

 MetaTrader App

-Open your MT4/MT5 mobile or desktop app.
-You should see the positions in your Trade tab with the stop loss and take profit levels matching the signal.
+Open your MT4 or MT5 app.
+The positions appear in the Trade tab with stop loss and take-profit levels matching the signal.

-If a signal arrives but no trade appears, check the Signal Log for the reason.
+If a signal arrives but no trade shows, check the Signal Log for the reason.
 Common causes:

 |---|---|---|

-If you want to test signal parsing without waiting for a real signal, use the Signal Tester in the dashboard.
-Paste any signal text and see exactly how TTMT would parse and execute it -- with no real money involved.
+Use the Signal Tester: paste any signal text and see exactly how TTMT would read and trade it, with no real money involved.

-When you inspect your first trade on MetaTrader, you might notice multiple positions and pending orders for the same symbol.
-This is normal.
-TTMT's 12-order layering strategy means:
+When you inspect your first trade in MetaTrader, you may see several positions and pending orders for the same symbol.
+That is normal.
+TTMT splits each entry into layers across the entry zone: